jrandiny/yoga-slim7-ubuntu/readme.md

 ### Graphic

 By default Ubuntu 20.04.1 shipped with Linux 5.4, support for AMD 4000 graphics is still experimental on 5.4.
 To get the best result wait for Ubuntu 20.04.2 or upgrade manually to the latest stable kernel (5.8 by the time of publication).

+However, Ubuntu 20.04.2 provide Linux 5.8 which is compatible with AMD 4000 graphics.
+Please update your system `apt update && apt upgrade`

-Some of the ways to upgrade the kernel:
+If for some reason you can't update your kernel using the normal way, the following alternative can be used to upgrade the kernel:
 - https://github.com/pimlie/ubuntu-mainline-kernel.sh
 - https://github.com/bkw777/mainline